Myths of Nuclear Graphite in World War II, with Original Translations: Translations

-Thus, only the last 4 types of carbon are considered.
-Rock candy yields the purest carbon, as it must be due to its origin from a crystallization process, but ordinary table sugar also meets the requirements.
-Glucose shows a large number of weak, not yet identified impurity lines.
+Thus, only the last 4 types of carbon remain in consideration.
+Rock candy yields the purest carbon, as it originates from a crystallization process, but ordinary table sugar also meets the requirements.
+Glucose shows a large number of weak, as yet unidentified impurity lines.
 Carbon from potato starch yields an atomic concentration of $10^{-3}$ for phosphorus and potassium and $10^{-4}$ for calcium.
-To what extent these impurities are harmful cannot be decided based on the material available here about effective cross-sections.
+To what extent these impurities are harmful cannot be decided based on the material available here about effective cross sections.
 The packing density of the very foamy carbon from sugar was brought to 1.0 [g/cm$^3$] by sintering.
 However, it can probably be brought to the value of 1.25 assumed by Heisenberg by sintering.
-Based on these results, it is proposed to have a few kg of carbon produced from sugar and starch in a suitable chemical factory, for example Merk--Darmstadt, and to further investigate this quantity after spectral analytic testing at Heisenberg's institute for nuclear physics.
-By Joos.
+Based on these results, it is proposed to have a few kilograms of carbon produced from sugar and starch in a suitable chemical factory, e.g., Merck-Darmstadt, and, after spectroscopic testing, further investigate them in terms of nuclear physics at Heisenberg's institution.
+By Joos.~\cite{g46joos}